-In order to map gestures to a robotic arm using analysis of existing videos, we will use a program called Physmo to track motion in videos of the desired gestures.
+In order to map gestures to a robotic arm using analysis of existing videos, we originally used a program called Physmo to track motion in videos of the desired gestures.
 Physmo outputs two dimensional coordinates of points set to be tracked for every frame of the video.
 Using this data, velocity and acceleration can be calculated and used to form the gesture.
-For gestures that mostly take place in a two dimensional plane such as the salutation gesture this technique will work.
-But this method is limited by the fact there is no depth in two dimensional video.
-One workaround for this limitation would be to capture a video of the gesture in from two perpendicular directions and use that data to interpolate the motion in three dimensions.
+For gestures that mostly take place in a two dimensional plane such as the salutation gesture this technique will work, but this method is limited by the fact there is no depth in two dimensional video.
+One workaround for this limitation would be to capture a video of the gesture from two perpendicular directions and use that data to interpolate the motion in three dimensions.
+Unfortunately, Physmo ended up not being used due to difficulties obtaining good data from two separate video feeds.

+For more complicated movements we attempted to use a visual fiducial system called AprilTags.
+These tags and the associated algorithm are designed to be able to determine 6DOF position when viewed with a camera (Olson 2011).
+The first iteration of using this system included on tag on the shoulder, one on the elbow, and one on the wrist of the person to record.
+A python script was developed to convert the coordinates of the three points into quaternions for the arm to follow.
+This lead us to discover that mapping of a humanoid arm to a robotic arm with a three dimensional data set was not as simple as in two dimensions.
+The robotic arm has six degrees of freedom which does allow it to reach any pose within mechanical limits (see figure 11).
+However, this does not allow for a one-to-one mapping from human joints to robotic joints.
+The quaternions that were calculated would have required several of the single degree of freedom links in the arm to turn in multiple directions.

+Next we decided to only track position and orientation of the end effector.
+This involved removing the tracker on the elbow and only using the shoulder tracker for a starting position.
+The problem of converting a pose from a human arm to a robotic arm then became a matter of determining what the zero configuration of the robotic arm should be for our purpose.
+We were able to get points plotted in Blender, the software we used to animate the arm, but it did not look close to what was desired.